-tight, is lost for want of an indictment or conviction where an attempt is made to invoke a criminal sanction.
-The case files in the Department of Justice indicate the frequency with which this result occurs.
-For example, a memorandum submitted to the Department of Justice by a government attorney, after a jury had failed to convict in an election case, says:
+The result is that many a federal civil rights case, seemingly airtight, is lost for want of an indictment or conviction where an attempt is made to invoke a criminal sanction.
+The case files in the Department of justice indicate the frequency with which this result occurs.
+For example, a memorandum submitted to the Department of justice by a government attorney, after a jury had failed to convict in an election case, says